SakuraMatrix/Bare-Market/balance/README.md

 # Balance
 A service to manage a user's cash balance.

+## Features
+A user will be able to:
+- Retrieve information about their balance
+- Adjust their balance

 ## Table structure
 | id    | balance  |
 | ----- | -------- |